physimals/asl-docs/basilcmd_userguide.rst

 By default BASIL assumes that your data is pulsed ASL (pASL), if you are using continuous (cASL) or pseudo continuous (pcASL) labelling then you should set the cASL option:

---casl  Use the cASL version of the model.
+--casl  Use the cASL version of the model (NOTE: the default ATT value is likely to be poorly suited to pcASL/cASL data, see below).

 For the model you can set the appropriate values of T1 (and T1b) as well as the duration of the label as set by your sequence, if these are not specified in the parameter file then the default values are used: